 For five years, The Throne held the record, but their reign has come to an end.
 Pollstarpro recently revealed the highest-grossing tours of 2016, including Drake’s Summer Sixteen Tour, which accumulated a massive gross to the tune of $85 million, dethroning Jay Z and Kanye’s previous record.

-Not only did Drake have a record-breaking album and a record-breaking single, his final victory lap is a record-breaking tour.
+Not only did Drake have a record-breaking album and a record-breaking single, but his final victory lap is also a record-breaking tour.
 This is no small feat, either.
 Drake’s tour run consisted of 54 shows, while The Throne had 63―even though he performed at fewer venues, Drake was able to bring in more revenue (not accounting for inflation).

 Of course, Drake didn’t do it alone; he had Future by his side during a pivotal moment at his peak popularity.
 The two giants have never been taller, and the numbers prove the masses walked out their doors to see them live.
 Much like Watch The Throne, Views will be remembered as a huge, epic rap event.
 From the singles to the album, and now the tour, 2016 was completely dominated by Drake.